Gamm123/BeagleBone_PWM/README.md

 ## Features
 - **Web Interface**: Adjust PWM values (0-100%) to control motor speed.
 - **Real-Time Communication**: Uses Socket.IO for seamless communication.
-- **Input Validation**: Ensures PWM values are within the valid range.

 ## Prerequisites
 - **Node.js** and **npm** for running the server.
 - **Socket.IO** for WebSocket communication.
-- **Bash** and permissions to manage PWM on the BeagleBone Black.
 - **Real-Time Kernel** for accurate PWM control.

 ## Setup Instructions